lesi-nedo/sample-project/README.md

 This project demonstrates how to set up a web application using TypeScript, Svelte v5.x, Tailwind v4.x, and Rollup v4.x for the frontend, integrated with either a Django or Flask backend.

+This setup is the result of the blog post: [Svelte + Tailwind with Rollup and Django/FastAPI as the backend](https://nedo.im/blog/2025/04/14/svelte-tailwind-with-rollup-and-djangoflask-as-the-backend)

 ## Prerequisites

 - Node.js (v22.14.0 or later recommended)